 After analyzing 9 direct competitors, I realized that clear menu categorization and labeling are important for users to navigate the menu effectively.
 Therefore, I came up with two methods to help users to browse a broad selection of food by categories.

-Option A (Browser Categories Vertically) (Recommend)
+(Browser Categories Vertically) (Recommend)

 Pros: